sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.put.md

 ## GitDocumentDB.put() method

-Insert a document if not exists, otherwise update it.
+Insert a document if not exists.
+Otherwise, update it.

 <b>Signature:</b>